 - Help keep your skin healthy

 It really seems like these fatty acids can do it all!
-Jokes aside, they really do play a major role in your bodies health, but they can't do it all on their own.
+Jokes aside, they really do play a major role in your body's health, but they can't do it all on their own.
 All these amazing benefits it can have are really dependent on your diet and lifestyle.
 So just remember to eat a healthy balanced diet and exercise!

 How do I take it?

 If you're going to take Omega-3 or fish oil supplements because your diet isn’t giving you enough, then the biggest thing to remember is that it’s about consistency.
 The benefits of Omega-3’s generally don’t show up all at once; they usually come little by little.
 There really is no official dosage guideline.
-But according to the World Health Organization and the U.S Department of Health and Human Services recommend a minimum of 250–500 mg combined EPA and DHA each day for healthy adults.1,000mg would be the max to have, so just stay between that range if you're thinking about adding a supplement.
+But according to the World Health Organization and the U.S Department of Health and Human Services recommend a minimum of 250–500 mg of combined EPA and DHA each day for healthy adults.1,000mg would be the max to have, so just stay between that range if you're thinking about adding a supplement.

 It also doesn’t matter when you take the supplements (morning or night).
 Most people eat something directly after, but this is more for the after taste and not something you have to do.